Student smiling

 Learn how a foundation year works and where it can take you

-Don't meet the entry requirements for a Bachelor's degree or returning to study after a break?
-A foundation year course might be for you.
+If you don't meet the entry requirements for a Bachelor's degree, or you're returning to study after a break, a foundation year course is ideal.

-Taking a foundation year course offers you a different pathway to uni and gives you a taste of what university is like.
-You'll get the knowledge, skills and tools to succeed at uni and pursue what you're passionate about.
+Taking a foundation year course offers you a different pathway to uni, a taste of what university is like.
+You'll get the knowledge, skills and tools to succeed in you're studies, and pursue what you're passionate about.

 When you finish your full degree with a foundation year, you'll come out with the same qualification as someone with a straight bachelor's degree.
 And your decision to take on a foundation year shows that you can persevere and handle challenges that come your way.